-She joined Barr Picard Knisely (formally Barr Picard) in 2013 and became a partner in 2015.
-Barr Picard Knisely is highly regarded for its quality service in Family Law.
+She joined Barr Picard Law (formerly Barr Picard Knisely) in 2013 and became a partner in 2015.
+Barr Picard Law is highly regarded for its quality service in Family Law.
 Yoko is proud to be a part of a Family Law group that has a wealth of knowledge and years of expertise from which to draw from.

 1998年に広島から移住。2007年にアルバータ大学のロースクールを卒業。以来、エドモントンで働く。母国語は日本語。日本人というルーツを大 切にするためにEdmonton Japanese Community Associationでボードメンバーとして活躍。フリータイムの多くをボランティアにあて、Edmonton Community Legal CentreやLaw Dayなどに貢献している。